keepassxreboot/keepassxc/README.md

 Along with our desire to hear your feedback and suggestions, we're also interested in accepting direct assistance in the form of code.

 Issue merge requests against our [GitHub repository](https://github.com/keepassx/keepassx).

+### Translations

+Translations are managed on [Transifex](https://www.transifex.com/projects/p/keepassx/) which offers a web interface.
+Please join an existing language team or request a new one if there is none.